colinLH/CP-IoT/README.md

 ![Image text](https://github.com/colinLH/CP-IoT/blob/main/figure/system.png)

 **CP-IoT** is a smart home monitoring system that is compatible with different IoT platforms.
-It is able to realize IoT device status monitoring, automation rule execution monitoring, and discover all kinds of anomalies and attacks.
+It is able to monitor IoT device state, automation rule execution, and discover various kinds of anomalies and attacks.
 In addition, CP-IoT can discover all kinds of hidden interactions between automation rules that have been deployed by the user, which can be deployed on one platform or multiple different platforms.

+# Attack Plane